 The Lanikai Pillbox hike is one of the most popular hikes on the island of Oahu.
 The short hike takes you to two military bunkers that offer breathtaking, panoramic views of the beachfront and ocean below.

-Considered moderately difficult, there are portions of the trail that are narrow and rugged, and also areas where there is a steep drop off.
+Considered moderately difficult, portions of the trail are narrow and rugged, and areas where there is a steep drop-off.

-The initial ascent is somewhat steep, but there are ropes anchored into the rocks to assist you in climbing up and back down.
+The initial ascent is somewhat steep, but ropes are anchored into the rocks to assist you in climbing up and back down.

-The trail, which is located in Kailua, about 40 minutes from Waikiki, is officially called Ka’iwa Ridge, but it is commonly referred to as the Lanikai Pillbox hike.
+The trail, located in Kailua, about 40 minutes from Waikiki, is officially called Ka’iwa Ridge, but it is commonly referred to as the Lanikai Pillbox hike.

 Despite its moderate rating, this hike could easily be done with kids, particularly if you are used to hiking with children.
 As one of the best places to watch the sunset, this trail should be on anyone’s 4-day Oahu itinerary.

 Parking for the Lanikai Pillbox hike can be a bit challenging.
-Most people park in the neighborhood near the trailhead, but there are a lot of areas along the streets that are private parking for residents only or labeled no parking zones.
+Most people park in the neighborhood near the trailhead, but there are many areas along the streets that are private parking for residents only or labeled no parking zones.

 So finding a parking spot may require circling the neighborhood a couple of times.
 The hike can also be combined with a visit to Lanikai Beach, one of the prettiest beaches on the island.

 Hawaii is the home of surfing, so what better way to spend a day than watching the best surfers in the world compete in the Pipeline Pro surf comp on the North Shore of Oahu.